-In Q2 2021 the Euro has re-gained strength versus the greenback, a reverse on Q1 where the reflation trade — an increase in US interest rates — had pushed up the USD exchange rate against most currencies.
+In 2021 the Euro has mostly dropped versus the greenback, except for Q2, mainly due to the expectation of inflation and an increase in US interest rates.
+This has pushed up the USD exchange rate against most currencies.

 USD/INR forecasts change all the time, affected by news events and relative sentiment towards the US and Indian economies and this exchange rate is even more volatile than usual because of the uncertainties around the Coranavirus pandemic.